benetche/ticket-mart/README.md

 - Customers must be able to transfer ticket between accounts (Specific Functionality).

+- Each Ticket from an Event Purchase generates a custom QR Code containing the ticket information.
+This QR Code is used to validate the ticket.
+  (Specific Functionality)

 - The system must provide accessibility requirements and provide good usability.

 - The system must be responsive.

 ## 2. Project Description:

-**Tik.me** is a web application that allows users to find and buy tickets for events, besides that users can exchange tickets between accounts.
+[**Tik.me**](https://tik-me-tmp.vercel.app/) is a web application that allows users to find and buy tickets for events, besides that users can exchange tickets between accounts.
 Event Administrators can create and manage their events.

 The system will be developed using Next.js and MongoDB.

 ### 2.1 System Mockups:

-The three main mockups made with Next.js are available at [tik-me-tmp.vercel.app](https://tik-me-tmp.vercel.app/).
-Source Code for them can be found at the root of the repository.

-The remaining system mockups are available at [Figma](https://www.figma.com/file/e6l1Ek7bTZZzTFtO5qVqpu/Ticket-Mart)
+System mockups are available at [Figma](https://www.figma.com/file/e6l1Ek7bTZZzTFtO5qVqpu/Ticket-Mart)

 ### 2.2 Navigation Diagram: